-This is one of the most effective methods of water filtration.
+This is one of the oldest and most effective methods of water filtration.
 There are three types:

-This method purifies the water using heat to vaporize it.
-As the water evaporates, it separates from the contaminants (3).
+This method purifies the water by using heat to vaporize it.
+As the water evaporates, it is separated from the contaminants (3).

 Water distillation can filter out several contaminants such as:

-- Improve the smell and taste of the water.
+- Improves the smell and taste of the water

 4. Reverse Osmosis

-Reverse osmosis systems can remove several contaminants, viruses, and bacteria such as:
+Reverse osmosis systems can remove several contaminants, viruses, and bacteria, including:

-- Needs high water pressure to work efficiently.
+- Requires high water pressure to work effectively

 5. Ultraviolet Water Purifying System

-A UV water purifier disinfects water by passing it through a glass, plastic or stainless steel chamber.
-Here, the harmful micro-organisms are exposed to intense UV lights that are generated by a UV lamp.
+A UV water purifier disinfects water by passing it through a glass, plastic, or stainless steel chamber.
+The harmful micro-organisms are exposed to intense UV light produced by a UV lamp and destroyed.

-The lamp heats to approximately 104 degrees Fahrenheit, and a screen protects the bulb so it won’t cool (5).
+The lamp heats to approximately 104 degrees Fahrenheit, and a screen protects the bulb to prevent it from cooling (5).

-- Doesn’t remove contaminants like minerals or lead.
+- Doesn’t remove contaminants such as minerals or lead

 6. Activated Carbon